A joint letter to BPSA and PFB Coalition members regarding our merger

 How will member benefits change?

-Post-merger: When the BPSA-PFB merger goes into effect this summer, all of these efforts and benefits will combine.
+When the BPSA-PFB merger goes into effect this summer, all of the efforts and benefits of the two organizations will combine — any existing benefits will not change.
 The professional staff depth of PeopleForBikes and BPSA will complement the volunteer bike industry expertise and leadership provided by BPSA board and committee members.

 What about dues?